gruntjs-updater/grunt-dom-templates/README.md

 ### Options

 There are no options at this time.
-Simply provide the output file and the source html files.

 ### Usage Examples